fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/13/text.md

-The first step is create a new `Validator.java` file in the src/main/java/monedero/ directory, and copy therein the content of Listing 2.9.
+The first step is open a `Validator.java` file in the src/main/java/monedero/ directory.

-The following is the content of Listing 2.9, Validator.java:

 ```
 package monedero;